OHDSI/TheBookOfOhdsi/SqlAndR.md

 The Common Data Model is a relational database model, which means that the data will be stored in a relational database using a software platform like PostgreSQL, Oracle, or Microsoft SQL Server.
 The various OHDSI tools such as ATLAS and the Methods Library work by querying the database behind the scene, but we can also query the database directly ourselves if we have appropriate access rights.
 The main reason to do this is to perform analyses that currently are not supported by any existing tool.
-However, directly querying the database also comes with risks, as the OHDSI tools are often designed to help guide the user to approriate analysis of the data, and direct queries do not provide such guidance.
+However, directly querying the database also comes with risks, as the OHDSI tools are often designed to help guide the user to appropriate analysis of the data, and direct queries do not provide such guidance.

 The standard language for querying relational databases is SQL (Structured Query Language), which can be used both to query the database as well as to make changes to the data.
 Although the basic commands in SQL are indeed standard, meaning the same across software platforms, each platform has its own dialect, with subtle changes.
 For example, to retrieve the top 10 rows of the person table on SQL Server one would type: